 If a student continues to engage in disruptive behavior, the instructor may direct the student to leave the class for the remainder of the class period.
-In such instances, and no later than one day after the dismissal, instructors must report the temporary dismissal to their Department Head and the Office of the Dean of Students.
+In such instances, and no later than one day after the dismissal, the instructor of record must report the temporary dismissal to their Department Head and the Office of the Dean of Students.
 If a student is instructed to leave a class while instruction is ongoing, the student must immediately comply.